 IBH Clinicians, who hold a license in Social Work or Psychology, are responsible for the initial and follow-up Integrated Behavioral Health assessments, short-term counseling, psycho-education around behavioral health symptoms, supporting medication management by PCPs, and providing psycho-educational groups.

 IBH Care Coordinators are the support staff responsible for facilitating patient engagement in program, contacting patients between visits to track progress and motivating patients to continue treatment, conducting behavioral activation services over the phone with patients who have challenges accessing on-site services, and facilitating patient referrals to other mental health services and community resources.

-A Psychiatry Care Advisor, who holds an MD in psychiatry is available by phone during clinic hours to consult with the PCPs, present in-services at regularly scheduled provider meetings, and consult with clinicians on complex cases during weekly caseload reviews and as needed by phone.
+A Psychiatry Care Advisor, who is a psychiatrist is available by phone during clinic hours to consult with the PCPs, present in-services at regularly scheduled provider meetings, and consult with clinicians on complex cases during weekly caseload reviews and as needed by phone.

-Psychiatry providers, who hold an MD or NP in psychiatry, are available to primary care patients who need medication management at a level of care that is higher than the scope of the PCP.
+Psychiatry providers, who are either a psychiatrist or psychiatric nurse practitioner, are available to primary care patients who need medication management at a level of care that is higher than the scope of the PCP.
 Patients who receive medication management from a psychiatry provider may or may not also be engaged in short-term counseling with an IBH Clinician.